Skip to main content

 With epic battles and general year-round availability, Florida Grouper fishing is without a doubt one of the most popular activities for fishermen in the state.
 One of the greatest aspects is that you can target these offshore quality fish within the state coastal (shallower inshore waters) with ease.
 Area’s such as ours here in Crystal River makes for a great launch point.

-Our season dates for targeting inshore grouper generally run from June 1st to December 31st.
-That’s 6 straight months of amazing inshore Grouper action.
 While many inshore fishermen see very skinny water flats as the prime place for sight fishing inshore species, targeting grouper generally happens in depths of 8-35ft.
 This shallow water targeting is a unique aspect of the Crystal River area.

 Grouper Baits